 Plaza del Ayuntamiento

-Unique shops, beautiful buildings and fountains that’s the Plaza del Ayuntamiento.
-The main city square in Valencia, where all the main city events takes place, where you find all the luxury and fast fashion shops.
+Unique shops, beautiful buildings, and fountains that are the Plaza del Ayuntamiento.
+The main city square in Valencia, where all the main city events take place, where you find all the luxury and fast fashion shops.
 Everything is so clean and tidy here without any flaws.